virtuoushub/minecrift/README.md

   finally here (well for some people anyway; mine hasn't arrived yet).
 - Markus "Notch" Persson for creating Minecraft.
 What has it grown into?
-- The team behind the MCP coders' pack, and the Minecraft community - why Mojang bother obsfucating the source when you guys have done such a fantastic job of de-obsfucating it is beyond me!
+- The team behind the MCP coders' pack, and the Minecraft community - why Mojang bother obfuscating the source when you guys have done such a fantastic job of de-obfuscating it is beyond me!
 - Powback for his initial work on the Java JNI wrapper to the SDK.
 Seeing this inspired me to get off my arse and get modding.
 See [this Reddit thread](http://www.reddit.com/r/oculus/comments/1c1vh0/java_wrapper_for_devs/)
-- shakesoda and Ben (and others?) at MTBS for creating the GLSL version of the oculus distortion shader.
+- shakesoda and Ben (and others?) at MTBS for creating the GLSL version of the Oculus distortion shader.
 - The guys at Valve for giving some good advice on updating a game for VR.
 - @PyramidHead76 for building the MacOS libs, and toiling to produce the installation guide!!